 Record Date For Voting

 The Board may set a date as the record date for the purpose of determining Members entitled to vote at any meeting of Members.
-The record date must not precede the date on which the meeting is to be held by more than ten (10) days.
-If no record date is set, the record date is 5:00pm on the day immediately preceding the first date on which the notice is sent or, if no notice is sent, the beginning of the meeting.
+The record date must not precede the date on which the meeting is to be held by more than fifty (50) days.
+If no record date is set, the record date is fifty (50) days prior to the date of the meeting.

 Proxy Voting